-If the claimant travels to the Commission to have his settlement considered, the employer/carrier is supposed to pay claimant's mileage expense to and from the interview just as is paid for travel to and from medical treatment.
-See Commission Procedural Rule 15.
+If the claimant travels to the Commission to have the settlement considered, the employer/carrier are to pay claimant's mileage expense to and from the interview just as is paid for travel to and from medical treatment.
+See Commission Rule 2.15.